-- The CDBG standard for program progress is that the grantee has a ratio of no more than 1.5 of its current grant unexpended.
-We are pleased to note that the City has met its timeliness expenditures standard.
-Its ratio was 1.38 as of May 2, 2024. - The City used CDBG funds to provide 95 households with some form of housing assistance. - The City provided services that helped individuals experiencing homelessness connect with overnight shelter particularly during the winter months.
+- We are pleased to note that the city has met its timeliness expenditures standard.
+Its ratio was 1.13 as of May 2, 2025. - The City used CDBG funds to provide at least 1,400 people with some form of assistance or service. - The City provided funding for legal aid that helped 15 households avoid eviction.

-We have determined that Royal Oak has the capacity to administer and has successfully met the Federal requirements of the CDBG Program.
+We have determined that the City of Royal Oak has the capacity to administer and has successfully met the Federal requirements of the CDBG Program.
 This determination is based on the information provided to this office and does not reflect a comprehensive evaluation of specific activities.
-If you have any questions or concerns, please contact Darrick Mallad, CPD Representative at: darrick.t.mallad@HUD.gov.
+If you have any questions or concerns, please contact Darrick Mallad, CPD Representative at: darrick.t.mallad@hud.gov or 313-234-7328.